Prominent Matters

 •

-• Advent International in its $6.4 billion acquisition of Maxar Technologies Inc.; $6 billion sale of Culligan International Company to BDT Capital Partners, with Advent reinvesting on a minority basis; $3 billion merger of its portfolio companies Clearent LLC and Transaction Services Group Limited to form Xplor Technologies; pending $2.7 billion sale of Sovos Brands, Inc. to Campbell Soup Company; and $1.5 billion acquisition of Encora Digital Inc.
+• Advent International in its $6.4 billion acquisition of Maxar Technologies Inc.; $6 billion sale of Culligan International Company to BDT Capital Partners, with Advent reinvesting on a minority basis; $3 billion merger of its portfolio companies Clearent LLC and Transaction Services Group Limited to form Xplor Technologies; $2.7 billion sale of Sovos Brands, Inc. to Campbell Soup Company; and $1.5 billion acquisition of Encora Digital Inc.

 •